Devbijwe/Allora/README.md

 # Allora
-This is proper E-Commerce site
+This is an E-Commerce site